sahudy/pmd2019/RavenDB/Comandos Básicos/Comandos Básicos.md

 - Exemplo:
 Retornar os nomes dos Produtos com preço por unidade = 15

-RQL: `from Products where PricePerUnit = 15 select Name`
+RQL: `from Products where PricePerUnit = 15 se a`

-SQL: `select Name from Products where PricePerUnit = 15`
+SQL: `select  from Products where PricePerUnit = 15`

 ### Cláusula `order by`
 RQL: `order by <column> as <DataType> <OrderingType>`